Orders Placed Between Jan 24th - Feb 10th Will Ship Feb 12nd

-Hands down - one of the most popular questions we receive is: what's the difference between soft enamel and hard enamel pins?
+Hands down - one of the most popular questions I get asked is: what's the difference between soft enamel and hard enamel pins?

-Basically, the hard enamel pins have a more polished look whereas soft enamel pins have recessed enamel.
+The short answer is: hard enamel pins have a polished look and feel whereas soft enamel pins have recessed grooves enamel with a sense of depth.